 Digital Object Identifier (DOI)

 Barber, Nelson and Donovan, Janis, "From under the shadows: developing awareness in a conventional market with a product less recognized" (2010).
-Hospitality Management Scholarship.
+International Journal of Wine Research.
 2.

 © 2010 Barber and Donovan, publisher and licensee Dove Medical Press Ltd. This is an Open Access article which permits unrestricted noncommercial use, provided the original work is properly cited.